Black-Milk/scikit-embed/README.md

 # scikit-embed
-A suite of sklearn transformers for embeddings of textual data
+A suite of sklearn transformers for embeddings of textual data.
+More to come soon.